Three Tips for Researching KY When You Don’t Live There

 Facebook hosts a great resource for Kentucky researchers.
 There are genealogy groups based by county where other amateur genealogists gather.
 Along with the same interests as you, those folks have special knowledge of the area.
 If you search Facebook for the county with genealogy, you’ll be able to find a group for most counties.

 Even without living in Kentucky, I have been able to find records to support my genealogical pursuits.
-There are many resources available that don’t even require me to leave my chair.
+There are many resources available that don’t even require me to migrate from my chair.